-Social Policy at Kent was ranked 2nd for research quality and 9th overall in The Times Good University Guide 2021.
+Social Policy at Kent was ranked 17th in The Times Good University Guide 2023.

-Our programmes provide you with knowledge and skills that appeal to employers such as:
+Our programmes provide you with knowledge and skills for roles in fields such as:

 The School of Social Policy, Sociology and Social Research has its own employability team who work with businesses to maximise opportunities for our students.
 We also hold an Employability Month every February and run networking events throughout the year.